renatoathaydes/jbuild/README.md

 # JBuild

-JBuild is a toolkit for building Java and other JVM language based projects, focussing on dependency management.
+JBuild is a toolkit for building Java and other JVM language based projects, focussing on dependency management and application, as opposed to libraries, classpath verification.

 It consists of a simple CLI, so it can be used as a very handy command-line utility, but can also be used as a Java library, allowing JVM applications